tsipporahc/react-fullstack-app-school/README.md

 Fullstack App using REST API, React, Express, Node.js, and Sequelize

 **Purpose:**
-This fullstack React application will provide a way for users to administer a school database containing information about courses: users can interact with the database by retrieving a list of courses, viewing detail for a specific course, as well as creating, updating and deleting courses in the database.
+This fullstack React application provides a way for users to administer a school database containing information about courses: users can interact with the database by retrieving a list of courses, viewing detail for a specific course, as well as creating, updating and deleting courses in the database.
 Users are required to create an account and sign in to make changes to the database.
+This application demonstrates the use of advanced React concepts including, higher order components, Context API, and hooks.

 **Challenges:**
 My challenges included the user authorization and working with React Contet API on the front end.